changanmoon/treble_parasite/README.md

 # TheParasiteProject GSI (Experiemental)

 ## Note
 This repo is experimental.
-Please use it with caution (just like the original TheParasiteProject, as it is personal)!
+I am not responsible for any building failure, broken changes, boot loops, etc.

-Moreover, of course, I am not responsible for any building failure, broken changes, boot loops, etc. :)
+Please use it with caution (as the original project `TheParasiteProject` is personal). :)

 ## Build
 To get started with building TheParasiteProject GSI, you'll need to get familiar with [Git and Repo](https://source.android.com/source/using-repo.html) as well as [How to build a GSI](https://github.com/phhusson/treble_experimentations/wiki/How-to-build-a-GSI%3F).